RateCity.com.au

 article cover image

-When you apply for a home loan, you will need to submit a number of documents as part of the application process, including recent bank statements, proof of income and details of existing loans.
-These documents are reviewed by the lender with a fine-tooth comb as part of assessing your eligibility, and determining your risk of default.
+• When you apply for a home loan, you will need to provide several documents as part of the application process, including recent bank statements, proof of income and details of existing loans.
+These documents are reviewed by the lender with a fine-toothed comb to assess your eligibility and determine your risk of default.

 You may be curious as to why mortgage lenders specifically look at your bank statements.
-Put simply, this is because your bank statement helps to illustrate:
+Put simply, this is because your bank statement helps to prove:

 • Your income